People matter: 82% of employees consider recognition an important part of “happiness at work”

 “For bigger projects, we use the news channel on the comms platform to do this.
 Additionally, we have “The Tick from Nick” which is an award from our founder, Nick Wheeler, which helps recognise those colleagues who have gone above and beyond to support our CSR agenda – this could be reducing product packaging, raising money for our nominated charity (The Princes Trust) or organising for clothing to go to charities.”

-When it comes to retailers that really demonstrate a commitment to supporting colleagues, it would be remis to not mention the Timpson Group.
-Timpson strategically focus on 4 key areas: family, health & wellbeing, finance and career progression which is perhaps what makes them so infamously progressive.
+When it comes to retailers that really demonstrate a commitment to supporting colleagues, it would be remiss to not mention the Timpson Group.
+Timpson strategically focuses on 4 key areas: family, health & wellbeing, finance and career progression which is perhaps what makes them so infamously progressive.

 The retailer covers the costs of HRT for staff going through menopause, offer colleagues an extra day off on their birthday, hand out £100 bonus when a colleague gets married plus throw in an extra week off work for their honeymoon.
 The retailer regularly rewards colleagues with a unique ‘Timpson Scratch Card’ with instant cash prizes to be won.
 They also run initiatives like ‘Bring A Parent To Work Day’ and even incentivise staff that successfully giving up smoking/vaping.